al3xandr3/picsort.clj/README.md

 ## Version Log

-- 0.1.0 - first working version, requires to place the application in same folder as the photos.
+- 0.1.0 - first working version, requires placing the application in same folder as the photos.
 Creates folders by day.

 ## Ideas